 The Company has two reportable segments: EksoHealth and EksoWorks.
 The EksoHealth segment designs, engineers, manufactures, and markets exoskeletons for applications in the medical markets.
 The EksoWorks segment designs, engineers, manufactures, and markets exoskeleton devices to allow able-bodied users to perform difficult repetitive work for extended periods.
 The reportable segments are each managed separately because they serve distinct markets.

 The Company evaluates performance and allocates resources based on segment gross profit margin.
-The Company does not consider net assets as a segment measure and, accordingly, assets are not allocated.
+The Company does not consider operating expenses or net assets as segment measures and, accordingly, are not allocated.

 Segment reporting information is as follows: